stevans/minimal-mistakes/_posts/2020-09-10-reinvesting-dividends.md

 The figure also shows that the size of the reinvested-dividends component seems to be correlated more with the size of capital-only component than the size of dividend-only component. <input type="checkbox" id="cor" /><label for="cor"><sup></sup></label><span>In fact, the reinvested-dividends component is strongly correlated with the capital-only component (with an r correlation coefficient of 0.89) and is moderately anti-correlated with the dividends-only component (with an r correlation coefficient of -0.55).</span> At first, I was a little surprised by this since at face value I thought funds with larger dividends would be more impacted by dividend reinvesting.
 But now it make sense to me given that (again) gains from reinvesting dividends are fundamentally a multiplication of the capital-only gains and the dividends-only gains and that the ETFs with the largest capital-only gains (~12%) have decent dividends-only gains (~1.5%) while the ETFs with largest dividends-only gains (~2-3%) have relatively small capital-only gains (~2-5%) (i.e., `0.12*0.015=0.0018` is greater than `0.025*0.04=0.001`).
 This means that people invested in growth or all market funds have more to gain by reinvesting dividends than those invested in bond or dividend funds.

-Here are the take aways from this post:
+Here are the main take aways from this post:
 1. Reinvesting the dividends of an all market ETF like VTI can grow your initial investment by 20% over ten years--7% more than if you kept your earned dividends in cash with no inflation.
 2. People invested in a typical Vanguard ETF can grow their investment by an additional 0.3% annually by reinvesting their dividends.
 3. If you use a roboadvisor, the average benefit of automatic dividend reinvesting will likely be cancelled out by the roboadvisor fee.